 - Understand what you are investing in.
 I see a lot of first-time investors tempted to check their accounts constantly.
 They aren’t quite sure what their getting into and fall into the illusion of control trap.
 Checking balances everyday won’t help you get over that.
 But learning more about investing can.
 I also see investors dabbling in spaces they aren’t truly comfortable (think Bitcoin, penny-stocks, etc.) who fall into the same trap.
 This is yet another reason to stick with more plain vanilla investments, with long-term histories of positive returns.

 - Find another hobby.
 Investing can be enjoyable, but most people I know who are obsessed with checking their account balances are more stressed than happy.
 They look like the people I see at the slot machines in Vegas, surrounded by lights and sounds, but they don’t look happy.
 They look miserable.
-If investing is stressing you out, consider a long-term, buy and hold approach, and find something more fulfilling to spend your free time.
+If investing is stressing you out, consider a long-term, buy-and-hold approach, and find something more fulfilling to spend your free time doing.

 To learn more, you can schedule a complimentary, no-obligation introduction.
 Just click here.